kaz-utashiro/cdif/README.md

     Print or not command lines preceding diff output.

+- __--__\[__no__\]__unknown__

+    Print or not lines not look like diff output.

 - __--__\[__no__\]__mark__

     Print or not marks at the top of diff output lines.
-    This option is effective only for unified diff.
+At this point, this option is effective only for unified diff.

     Next example produces the output exactly same as _new_ except visual effects.
-These options are used by watchdiff(1) command.

-        cdif -u --noold --nocommand --nounknown old new
+        cdif -U100 --nomark --noold --nocommand --nounknown old new

+    These options are prepared for watchdiff(1) command.

 - __--stat__